 - 1. Create a folder called design in the ConSol CM data directory (value of the system property cmas-core-shared, data.directory). - 2.
 Create a folder within the design directory and set the system property cmweb-server-adapter, themeOverlay to the name of this folder. - 3.
 Add the customized layout files.
 There are two possibilities: - You can place everything in the theme folder.
 The theme folder can contain one or several files with the custom styling. - You can create a file called theme\<folder name>.css.
 Its content is merged with the default CSS file. - 4.
-The changes are loaded automatically.
-It is not required to restart the ConSol CM server. - (i) If you do not want to set the system property, you can create a subfolder called default and use it for your skin files.
+The changes are loaded automatically. - If you do not want to set the system property, you can create a subfolder called default and use it for your skin files.